Jury clears match commander in Hillsborough soccer disaster

 Duckenfield did not give evidence in the trial because he was suffering from post-traumatic stress disorder.

-Evidence presented in court showed the chief superintendent ordered the opening of exit gates at the Leppings Lane end of the Hillsborough eight minutes before the game kicked off, after the area outside the turnstiles became dangerously overcrowded.
+Evidence presented in court showed Duckenfield ordered the opening of exit gates at the Leppings Lane end of the Hillsborough ground eight minutes before the game kicked off, after the area outside the turnstiles became dangerously overcrowded.

 More than 2,000 fans entered through one of the exit gates once it was opened and many headed for the tunnel ahead of them, which led to the central pens where the crush happened.